Skip to content

 Structured logging emits machine-readable JSON.
 Every entry has a timestamp, log level, message, and optional context fields.
 You can filter, search, and aggregate without grep.

-2. The Four Log Levels
+2. The Five Log Levels

 typescript